Ir. M. Geense

 their practices had changed little over the preceding 60 years, despite

-radical changes in the business environment.
+radical changes in the business environment (see also Johnson and Kaplan, 1987).
 For more information on

 traditional managerial accounting practices see the Traditional Managerial